Guess what? You’ve been chosen as Project Manager on the next big project for your organization. Congratulations!

 Whether you’ve led a lot of projects or this is your first time, there’s always something new to learn.
-Check out our list of what leadership skills you need to set you up for success the next time you take on the role of Project Manager!
+Check out our list of what leadership skills you need to set yourself up for success the next time you take on the role of Project Manager.

 A good rule of thumb for most things is to make a note of something you don’t want to forget.
 When you’re working on a long-term project with several people, there will be a bunch of different minds working on a bunch of different tasks, even if it’s all for the same project.
 Keeping notes of everything you decide on and what you’ve delegated to everyone is going to be essential for keeping things running smoothly.

 Encourage your team members to come prepared with questions they have that need clarifying and assign someone to take notes for the meetings, look them over afterwards, and then distribute them to the rest of the group so everyone has the same notes.

 I touched on this point in the last part, but I can’t overstate how important it is for everyone to be on the same page when working on something collaboratively.
 Eliminate confusion by making sure everyone has the same information and follow up often.

 Be realistic up front with everyone about what is expected and what constraints there might be on this project.
 What’s your budget, timeline, who do you need to get in contact with, and what for?